difference between cash flow and fund flow

 – Investing cash flow: This indicates the inflow or outflow of cash from investing activities such as purchasing or selling equipment or property.

-See also difference between plants and animals cell
+See also difference between see and watch

 Fund Flow